xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## 🚀 XNF Buybacks
+## 🚀 XNF Buyback & Burn

-- 10% of the ETH collected from the daily auctions will be used to purchase XNF and given as veXNF rewards (with a 1-year lock) to individuals who recycled their ETH during the current cycle.
+- 10% of the ETH collected from the daily auctions will be used to purchase XNF, with 100% of the acquired XNF being burned.

 - 20% of the ETH collected from the daily auctions will be automatically used to acquire XNF, which will then be added to the protocol’s full-range XNF-WETH liquidity pool on Uniswap V3.